-You can find my CV here and read more about my current book project here, as well as my other on-going research here.
+You can find my CV here, and read more about my recently published book here, as well as other on-going research here.

-In brief, my current book project leverages a phenomenon of racial reclassification in Brazil to shed light on the processes of identity politicization.
+My recently published book (Cambridge, 2024) leverages a phenomenon of racial reclassification in Brazil to shed light on the processes of identity politicization.
 I leverage a newfound tendency for Brazilians to capitalize on fluid racial boundaries to reclassify towards blackness.
 I argue that these patterns are the unintended consequences of recent state-led efforts to better incorporate lower-class citizens through educational expansion.
-I build and test this argument with multiple methods, including in-depth interviews, panel analyses, and an originally designed survey and survey experiments.
-This project is based on my doctoral dissertation, which was supported by the National Science and Fulbright-Hays Foundations, and was awarded the 2020 Best Dissertation Prize from the Race, Ethnicity, and Politics Section of the American Political Science of Association.
+This research has been supported by the National Science and Fulbright-Hays Foundations, and has been recognized with several awards, including from the American Political Science and the Brazilian Studies Associations.

 Contact Information